Braised Chicken with Apples, Cider and Cream

 - Render Bacon — Place the bacon in a cold heavy-bottomed skillet.
 Cook over medium heat until browned and crisp.
 Remove bacon with a slotted spoon and set aside.
 Reserve 2 tablespoons of fat in the pan for browning the chicken.12 ounces Bacon

 - Build the Flavor Base — Reduce heat to medium-low.
-Sauté leeks 4–5 minutes until soft.
-Add shallots; cook an additional 2 minutes.
+Sauté leeks 3–4 minutes until soft.
+Add shallots and cook 2 minutes more.
 Add garlic and cook 30 seconds more.
-Add carrots, fennel, and optional braise vegetables (if using).
-Sauté 5 minutes, until slightly softened.
-Add apples and cook 2–3 minutes, until just beginning to soften.1 cup Leeks, ½ cup Shallots, 2 cloves Garlic
+Add carrots, fennel, and grated apples.
+Then sauté 5 more minutes.1 cup Leeks , ½ cup Shallots, 2 cloves Garlic

 - Deglaze the Pan — Combine ¼ cup apple cider and the Calvados.
 Lower the heat and add the apple cider mixture to deglaze.
 Scrape fond and reduce by half.
-Return heat to medium heat and simmer 1–2 minutes.
-Add remaining cider and chicken stock.¼ cups Apple Cider, 1 ¼ cups Apple Cider, 6 tablespoons Calvados or apple brandy, ¾ cup Chicken stock
+Return heat to medium heat, add remaining cider and chicken stock, and simmer another 1–2 minutes.¼ cups Apple Cider, 1 ¼ cups Apple Cider, 6 tablespoons Calvados or Apple Brandy, ¾ cup Chicken Stock

-- While the chicken and vegetables are braising, cut the remaining ¾ of the apples into ½-inch wedges, than divide each wedge into thirds.¾ Braeburn apple
+- Prepare Post-Braise Elements — While the chicken and vegetables are braising, cut the remaining ¾ of the apples into ½-inch wedges, then divide each wedge into thirds.
+Cut or break the broccoli florets into bite size pieces.
+Chop chives and/or parsley.¾ Granny Smith apple

-- Crisp Chicken Skin — (optional, but recommended) Remove chicken to a sheet pan.
+- Crisp Chicken Skin — (optional, but recommended) Take the pan out of the oven and remove chicken to a sheet pan.
 Increase oven to 425℉ (220℃).
 Roast chicken 5–7 minutes to crisp skin.
 Remove chicken from oven and set aside to rest.

-- Reduce Sauce — Remove braised vegetables from the pan, leaving only the liquid.
-Discard thyme, bay, and fennel stalks.
-Add apple wedges and simmer 5–8 minutes to reduce slightly.
+- Reduce Sauce — Remove braised vegetables and bacon from the pan and set aside.
+Add apple wedges to the braise liquid and simmer 5–8 minutes to soften apple slices and slightly reduce.
 Taste and adjust seasoning as needed.
-Reserve 2 tablespoons of braise liquid in a small prep bowl.¾ Braeburn apple, to taste Salt and black pepper
+Reserve 2 tablespoons of braise liquid in a small prep bowl.¾ Granny Smith apple, to taste Salt and Black Pepper

-- In a small bowl, mix Dijon mustard, tarragon, and corn starch with the reserved braise liquid.
-Stir the mustard mixture into the reduced cream sauce to fully incorporate.
+- Thicken and Flavor — Add Dijon mustard, tarragon, and corn starch to the reserved braise liquid.
+Stir the mixture into the cream sauce to fully incorporate.
 Then simmer 2-3 minutes until thickened slightly.
-Return reserved braised vegetables and bacon to the sauce.
-Stir gently to coat and warm through 1–2 minutes.1 teaspoon Dijon mustard, ½ teaspoon Dried tarragon, ½ teaspoon Corn Starch
+Return reserved braised vegetables and bacon to the pan.
+Stir gently to coat and warm through 1–2 minutes.1 teaspoon Dijon Mustard, ½ teaspoon Dried Tarragon, ½ teaspoon Corn Starch

-- Finish Sauce — Remove from heat.
-Add ½ teaspoon apple cider vinegar.
-Taste and adjust up to 1 teaspoon.
-Finish with fresh herbs.
-Adjust salt and pepper to taste.½ teaspoons Apple cider vinegar, 3 tablespoons Fresh parsley and/or chives
+- Final Additions — Remove from heat.
+Add apple cider vinegar and adjust to taste.
+Stir in 2 tablespoons chopped herbs.
+Adjust salt and pepper as needed.1 tablespoon Apple Cider Vinegar, 2 tablespoons Fresh parsley and/or Chives

 - Plating and Serving — Spoon sauce and vegetables over prepared starch.
 Top with chicken.
-Garnish with remaining bacon.4 servings Haricots verts, 4 servings Prepared rice, egg noodles, or potatoes
+Garnish with remaining chopped herbs.4 servings Prepared Egg Noodles, 2 tablespoons Fresh parsley and/or Chives

 NUTRITION PER SERVING